asangvnit/sysprog-workshop/Memory.md

 ## CPU and Memory

-Caching works on the princile of temporal and spatial locality of reference.
+Caching works on the principle of temporal and spatial locality of reference.
 Caches are typically organized as hierarchies.
 Lower levels are closer to the CPU.
 They are smaller - but much faster and more expensive.
 Typical caching model and sizes are shown below

 ```mermaid
 graph TB